 8. Don’t ever allow someone to correct you.
 If you happen to be wrong always remain intransigent.
 Use sophistry and logical fallacies to expel yourself from an otherwise rather incommodious situation.

 10. Always try to mention how much you read.
-If someone asks you if you watch TV, say something like “No, but I do like documentaries, but I enjoy reading”, even though you’ve seen every Game of Thrones®, and binge-watched every Stranger Things® episode in one day.
+If someone asks you if you watch TV, say something like “No, but I do like documentaries and enjoy reading”, even though you’ve seen every Game of Thrones®, and binge-watched every Stranger Things® and Breaking Bad™ episode in one day.

 12. When you ask someone where they’re from, aways say something like “Oh cool, which part?
 Even though you’ve never been to the Outer Hebrides and can’t even find it on a map.
 Or say “Oh, I’ve heard it’s nice there!”, even though you’ve never heard of Moldova.
 If they mention a place you have been, get really excited and spend the next 45 minutes talking about your sojourn to Sydney in 2007 and how much you loved the Iced VoVo biscuits.